Gates, Oregon

 Gates is a city on the border of Linn and Marion counties in Oregon, United States.
 The population was 548 at the 2020 census.
-The greater part of Gates' population is in Marion County and the city is primarily under Marion County's jurisdiction.
+The greater part of Gates' population is in Marion County, and the city is primarily under Marion County's jurisdiction.

 The Marion County portion of Gates is part of the Salem Metropolitan Statistical Area, while the Linn County portion is part of the Albany–Lebanon Micropolitan Statistical Area.

 History

-Gates' first post office was established in 1882 on the south side of the Santiam River as Henness, named for the first postmaster, Jane Henness.
-The post office later moved to the north side of the river as Gatesville but the post office was established with the name Gates on February 12, 1892.
+Gates' first post office was established in 1882 on the south side of the North Santiam River as Henness, named for the first postmaster, Jane Henness.
+The post office later moved to the north side of the river as Gatesville, but the post office was established with the name Gates on February 12, 1892.
 The name honored one of the oldest settlers in the area, Mary Gates.
 The city was incorporated in 1950.